GhanaNLP/ghananouns/README.md

 ## Methodology

-The dataset was produced using the stages below:
+The dataset was produced using these steps:

 1. 2 million potential nouns were identified from Ghanaian news archives using spaCy.
 2. Because rule-based POS tagging can be imprecise, we used the Mistral AI API to verify and filter the list.